kaly-d/InternalARMTemplates/Logic App Standard/README.md

 ### Step 1: Deploy the above template

-### Step 2: Finish setting up the Logic App, storing the SFTP password, and deploying the workflows for end-to-end testing
+### Step 2: Finish setting up the Logic App by deploying the workflows for end-to-end testing
 1. On this GitHub repository, navigate to the **Logic App Standard/workflows** folder.
 2. Download the **fileshareWorkflows.zip** file.
 This contains the workflow zip for this scenario.
 3. In the same folder, see the **README.md** for instructions on deploying the zip file to your Logic App, using AZ CLI.